 Accounting standards require fair values to be measured for each share based payment scheme and the cost is recognised in the financial statements over the relevant vesting periods.
 IFRS2 Share-Based Payments is very prescriptive in determining whether an award is equity or cash settled so there is little judgement for management to make here.
 Judgement is then used to determine which valuation model is appropriate to calculate the fair value and then subsequently the estimates are determined based on the inputs required for each model.
 These calculations are complex and therefore the Directors use external advisors to determine which is the most appropriate valuation model and subsequently the estimates required.
 The valuation model used for the Board deferred equity bonus and senior management deferred bonus schemes is the Discounted Dividend model which uses the expected annual dividend as its key estimate.
 The valuation model used for the SAYE scheme is the Black Scholes model.
 The key estimates used in this model are: expected volatility, expected life and expected annual dividend.
-The figures used for these key estimates are disclosed in note 22.
-Crossing both models there is also an estimate made for the lapse rate to arrive at the number of awards expected to vest.
+The figures used for the sex expected to vest.
 The lapse rate for the Board deferred equity bonus shares is 0% and for the senior management deferred bonus and SAYE schemes it is 3%.
 A higher lapse rate during the vesting period will reduce the IFRS2 expense - a lower lapse rate will increase the expense.